Rad-hi/Robothon/README.md

 ***2)*** [**Ultrasonic**](https://www.fierceelectronics.com/sensors/what-ultrasonic-sensor) sensors for distance measuring robots (obstacle avoidance).

 ## Workshop 4 folder

+*Requirements: An Arduino board, Bluetooth transceiver, and a phone with a remote-car application*

 We've come a long way, didn't we !?